Key Takeaways:

 Executive presence opens the door to new and better opportunities for leaders and the people they lead.
 While the exact nature of executive presence may not be clear, the need for it is.
 Many leaders are passed over for promotions because they just don’t have it.

 Besides the correlation with moving up, executive presence is critical during difficult times when leadership becomes more challenging.
-Teams look to their leaders for confidence, vision and resolve when it all hits the fan and those very same leaders must convey all of that and more to lead the team through to better times.
+Teams look to their leaders for confidence, vision and resolve when things go south and those very same leaders must convey all of that and more to lead the team through to better times.

 All this is to say, executive presence is not a “nice to have” but rather a “must have” in most organizations once you reach a certain level.